codesilva/codesilva.github.io/_posts/2025-07-13-nodejs-apocrypha-threadpool.md

 ---
 layout: post
-title: '2.
-Dealing With I/O Using The ThreadPool'
+title: 'Dealing With I/O Using The ThreadPool'
 date: 2025-07-13
 lang: pt-BR
 tags: ["node-internals"]